What is HelpSealMyRecord.org?

 Will I need to appear in court for my record to be sealed?

-How will I know when my records are sealed?
+How will I know if my application has been accepted or when my records are sealed?

-A written order with the court’s decision will be mailed to the address you provide.
-It’s important to note that the order will not go into effect (meaning your records will still be visible) for 60 days.
+Applicants who are not eligible will receive an email/letter with a detailed explanation as to why we can’t help.
+Those with one or more eligible offense(s) won’t get will receive a copy of the court order sealing your records directly from the Hennepin County District Court.
+It’s important to note that the order will not go into effect (meaning your records will still be visible) for 60 days from when the Order was signed.
 This is to allow time for any of the agencies involved to appeal the Court's decision if they so choose.

 Can anyone see my criminal record after it’s been sealed?